Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 - Test FTP by seeing if you can upload to it.
 Doesnt have to be a webpage.

 ---
-### Prepare server for installing different architectures
+### Prepare server for installing different architectures (PHP, NodeJS, Python, MySQL, Mongo, Scaling Solutions)
 - Know how to reboot the server
 - how see error logs based on your OS and web server type
     eg `tail -f /var/log/nginx/error.log`
-- Know how to check status of, start, stop, and restart services
+- Know how to check status of, start, stop, and restart any service

-**Ubuntu 22.04:**
+**Ubuntu 22.04.. we are just using nginx as example:**
 ```
 sudo systemctl status nginx
 ```